jamesward/jaxrsbars/README.md

 The JAX-RS & MongoDB Server
 ---------------------------

-Lets start by setting up a server.
-Typically this means using Tomcat, creating WAR files, etc.  But many developers are now gravitating towards a containerless approach that makes it easier to have dev/prod parity and works well for quick development iterations.
-In the containerless approach the HTTP handler is just another library in your application.
-Instead of deploying a partial application into a container, the application contains everything it needs and is simply "run".
-Lets start with a Maven build that includes the dependencies needed to setup a containerless JAX-RS server using Jersey, Jackson, and the Grizzly HTTP handling library.
-Here is the `pom.xml` file for the Maven build:
+Let's start by setting up a server.
+Typically this means using Apache Tomcat, creating WAR files, etc.  In modern app development we now see Java devs gravitating towards a 'containerless' approach that makes it far easier to have dev/prod parity and works very well for quick development iterations.
+By taking the containerless approach, the HTTP handler is treated as just another library in your application.
+Instead of deploying a partial application into a container, the application contains everything it needs and just "runs".

+Here is the `pom.xml` file for a Maven build that includes all the dependencies needed to setup a containerless JAX-RS server using Jersey, Jackson, and the Grizzly HTTP handling library:

     <?xml version="1.0" encoding="UTF-8"?>
     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"